Physioworx EPP Foam Roller - Various Sizes

 How to use a foam roller?

-To foam roll properly, apply moderate pressure to a specific muscle or group of muscles using the roller and your body weight.
-You should roll slowly, no more than one inch per second.
 When you find areas that are tight or painful, pause for several second and relax as much as possible.
 If an area is too painful to apply direct pressure, shift the roller and apply pressure on the surrounding area and gradually work to loosen the entire area.

 The goal with this is to restore healthy muscles.
 Think of it like the pain you get while stretching.
-It should be uncomfortable, but not unbearable, and when you are done it should feel better.
+It should be uncomfortable, but not unbearable and when you are done it should feel better.